merenlab/anvio.org/help/main/programs/anvi-display-structure/index.md

 </div>

 {:.notice}
-You still must provide the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> used to generate the <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span>, since it contains other necessary information such as functional annotations and ligand binding predictions.
+You must still provide the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> used to generate the <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span>, since it contains other necessary information such as functional annotations and ligand binding predictions.
 You may optionally provide a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> if custom sample grouping is important to you.

 {:.notice}
-During <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span>, if you are _only_ interested in genes that have predicted structures, you may want to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> with the flag `--only-if-structure`.
+During <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> execution, if you are _only_ interested in genes that have predicted structures, you may want to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> with the flag `--only-if-structure`.

 ### Refining your search

-You have several options to refine what proteins and variants you're looking at:
+Several options are available to refine which proteins and variants you're examining:

-- Provide a list of gene caller IDs to only display specific genes (this can be provided either directly as a parameter or as a file with one gene caller ID per line)
+- Provide a list of gene caller IDs to display only specific genes (this can be provided either directly as a parameter or as a file with one gene caller ID per line)
 - Specify the minimum departure from the consensus sequence.
-This is a number from 0-1 that describes the threshold for a variability position to be displayed.
+This is a value from 0-1 that describes the threshold for a variability position to be displayed.
 For example, if this is set to 0.2, then all SAAVs and SCVs where less than 20 percent of the reads vary from the consensus sequence will not be displayed.
 - Specify samples of interest.
 Those in your <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> or <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> that are not in the samples of interest will be filtered out.

-If you're choosing to have <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> calculate variability on-the-fly, you can speed things up by choosing to _only_ calculate SAAVs or _only_ calculate SCVs.
+If you're choosing to have <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> calculate variability on-the-fly, you can accelerate the process by choosing to calculate _only_ SAAVs or _only_ SCVs.

 ### Other parameters

-Power users can also change the server configuration (i.e. set the IP address, port number, browser path, server password, etc.)
+Power users can also modify the server configuration (i.e., set the IP address, port number, browser path, server password, etc.)